ipfs-cluster/ipfs-cluster-website/content/documentation/deployment/setup.md

 The `IPFS_FD_MAX` environment variable controls the FD `ulimit` value that `go-ipfs` sets for itself.
 Depending on your `Highwater` value, you may want to increase it to `8192` or more.

+### Garbage collection

+We recommend to keep automatic garbage collection on IPFS disabled when using IPFS Cluster to add content as the GC process may delete content as it is being added.
+Alternatively, it is possible to add content directly to IPFS (this will lock the GC process in the mean time), and only use the Cluster to pin it once added.

 ## IPFS Cluster configuration

 The `service.json` configuration file contains a few options which should be tweaked according to your environment, capacity and requirements.